 Solent Protection Society – Members’ webinar evenings

-Our Winter/Spring series of evening online webinars for Solent Protection Society members and friends, continues on February 6th when we will welcome Rob Woodside, Conservation & Estates Director of English Heritage.
+Our Winter/Spring series of evening online webinars for Solent Protection Society members and friends, continues at 7:30 pm on February 6th when we will welcome Rob Woodside, Conservation & Estates Director of English Heritage.
 Rob has 25 years' experience of working in the heritage, environment and sustainability sectors.
-English Heritage is responsible for the conservation and maintenance of … Continue reading Solent Protection Society – Members’ webinar evenings
+English Heritage is responsible for the conservation … Continue reading Solent Protection Society – Members’ webinar evenings

 Maritime salvage article reawakens memories of the Hoegh Osaka